Camera wing mirror technology

 The monitors offer the driver a normal mirror-view in the top half and a wide-angle view in the lower half.
 This added peripheral view allows drivers to spot potential hazards – such as bicycles - coming down the side of the vehicle much easier.

-Camera technology means that drivers will no longer have to worry about reflection or glare from the sun on their wing mirrors, while driving and night or in the rain becomes easier as the cameras will adjust to the changing light conditions.
+Camera technology also means that drivers do not have to worry about rain drops or dirt on the lens or reflection and glare from the sun.
+Driving at night or in the rain also becomes easier as the cameras adjust to the changing light conditions.

 Meanwhile, the cameras are also not affected by frost or ice because they have their own heating mechanisms.

 Cameras have been installed on more than 186 Go-Ahead London vehicles, 54 Brighton & Hove buses (their extended-range hybrid bus fleet) and eight East Yorkshire buses.

 Traditional wing mirrors were first added to buses in 1921 - 100 years ago.
 It's important we look at new solutions to enhance passenger journeys.